 Jack Nicholson and Kathy Bates have both been nominated for Oscars and Golden Globes for Best Actor and Best Actress in Leading Roles.

-Note that the film is freely adapted from Louis Begley’s book, also title Mr Schmidt, and yet in the book, Mr. Schmidt is a lawyer.
+Note that the film is freely adapted from Louis Begley’s book, also titled Mr Schmidt, and yet in the book, Mr. Schmidt is a lawyer.

 Along came Polly ( 2004) by John Hamburg